vesterheim/vesterheim.github.io/exhibitions/special/chicago-norske-klub/index.md

 title: Chicago Norske Klub
 subtitle: December 6, 2014 - November 15, 2015
 meta_title:        # Appears on bookmarks, search results, etc...
-meta_description: A center in Chicago for Norwegian-American social, cultural, and artistic activities from 1911 to 1971.
+meta_description: Be sure to visit Vesterheim for a look at the social, cultural, and artistic activities of this Norwegian-American center, which was in Chicago from 1911 to 1971.
 # Ratio: 16:9 | Recommended: 1492px by 840px | Minimum: 746px by 420px
 hero:
   image: 16x9/exhibitions/special/norske_klub_color.jpg